silicon-sat/silicon-sat.github.io/content/projects.md

 ## TinyGS Ground Station

 [TinyGS](https://tinygs.com) is an open network of Ground Stations distributed around the world to receive and operate LoRa satellites, weather probes and other satellites, using low-cost and versatile receiver modules based on ESP32 Wifi chipset and sx126x/sx127x LoRa chipset.
-The goal of this project is to jump-start the satelitte program with minimum capital expense.
-This will not only help setup the ground station for our future PocketQube (or CubeSat) satellites but also provide us with vital information about the orbiting satellites that will help us design our own nano-sateliite.
+The goal of this project is to use the tinyGS platform to experiment with the satellite communication technology and eventually come up with a plan for our future tiny/pico satellite format.
+This will involve trying out different communication protocols like LoRa and FSK.
+Do experiemnts with current satellites in terms of antennas used and monitor robustness of the commmunication protocol w.r.t. power, environment, geographical location and so on.
+As part of this project, we will experiment with different antenna technologies.

 **Resources**